Netting Is it

 likely to continue if the watchers are aware that they are being watched, and

-maybe bought to account for their collusion.
+maybe brought to account for their collusion.

-a Sea Watch
+Establish a Sea Watch

 anglers suspect routine and systematic illegal netting in their area, and this does not